neleSuffo/ChildLens/docs/bmn_benchmark.md

 - Individual annotation `.json` files.

 **Description:**
-Combines all SuperAnnotate annotations into a single `combined_annotations.json` file, including only the following activities:
+Combines all annotations into a single `combined_annotations.json` file, including only the following activities:
 - `playing_with_object`
 - `reading_a_book`
 - `drawing`